axaa42/Data_Analysis/Socccer_game_ANALYSIS/README.md

 FIFA.PY- In this program we will find out whether being at a certain age has an effect on the amount of sprint speed given.
 Statistical demsonstations will be shown in the code

+Please note there is Fifanalaysis2.
+Do not use this.
+Use the above which is the same.
+Fifaanalysis2 was used for debugging

 -----------------------------------------------------

 OutlierFuniction.py- This is a function we have made to remove outliers from a dataset.